tock/libtock-c/examples/tutorials/root_of_trust/encryption_service_milestone_two/README.md

 * Allows logging to screen over IPC
 * Allows prompting for plaintext over returning results in hex over UART
-* Does NOT allow for encryping user-provided plaintext using an encryption oracle driver
+* Does NOT allow for encrypting user-provided plaintext using an encryption oracle driver